hxt365/Safety/README.md

 # Safety

-A simple application that alert people to nearby danger.
+A simple application that alerts people to nearby danger.

 ## Tech stacks